Chhaylayh/UTD_CS_Project/CS 4337 - Programming Language Paradigms/Project 1/Readme.txt

 - List the files included in the archive and their purpose:
 	- Project01.rtk -- source code
-	- Write-up -- Answer the question regarding the project

 - Explain how to compile and run your project
 	- To compile and run the project, first is to open the project then click run or (CTRL + R)